Junon72/Milestone3/README.md

     For this the user can:

-        1. create an account with a username and password
+    a. create an account with a username and password
-        2. login with the username and password
+    b. login with the username and password

 2. Users can create classes